 You can add a new Story Element by clicking the New button and then Story Element.

 LivingWriter supports four types of story elements, namely Character, Object, Setting, and Other.

 It stores your Story Elements in a single place.
 As you type a character name or location, it automatically suggests the corresponding element.
 Moreover, you can click on these elements to access their details.

-Auto suggestions feature is unique to LivingWriter and I didn’t notice it in other similar writing apps.
+The auto-suggestions feature is unique to LivingWriter, and I didn’t notice it in other similar writing apps.

 Moreover, you can customize these elements by providing their profile images and description.